(Formerly House Bill 1403)

 Students with state residency may apply for a College Access Loan (CAL) with the state coordinating board.
 Students will need a co-signer who is a U.S. citizen to complete the process.
 For more information, please click here.

 I have TASFA documents requested on my to-do list.
 When is the deadline?
 I see that there is a date listed.

 Students should complete the application process as soon as possible to be considered for maximum funding, especially before that date.
 Any delays in submitting the verification items that are requested will result in delays in being awarded, as TASFA funding is limited.

 I am a first time in college Texas resident classified as a non-Texas resident.
 What is the process to update my residency?

-Students should submit a complete SB 1528 Affidavit Form to the Office of Registration and Academic Records.
+Students should submit a complete SB 1528 Affidavit Form to the Office of the University Registrar.
 Forms are located in the UH website in the Office of Admissions forms section.